Autostrada A15 (Italy): Santo Stefano di Magra connection

+Lerici connection

 Proposed construction

 A plan to extend the motorway route to the north through Fontevivo, Martignana di Po and Nogarole Rocca, linking to the A22 (the Autobrennero) around Verona, has been proposed.
 Land has been secured both for straightening the present route through the construction of new viaducts and tunnels and for the proposed extension.
 The town of Villafranca in Lunigiana and neighbouring municipalities have petitioned for opening such a new toll motorway.
 Negotiations have begun with private motorway companies and the Ministry of Infrastructure and Transport.